 [States must address this section when revising a state plan]

-An eligible agency must submit revisions to this section indicating if: (1) it plans to conduct a new competition in the timeframe covered by the state plan extension; (2) it plans to make new awards that are a result of a competition that was held during the timeframe covered by the previous state plan extension; or, (3) it plans to extend subgrantees from the previous year.
+An eligible agency must submit revisions to this section indicating if: (1) it plans to conduct a new competition under WIA in the timeframe covered by the state plan extension; (2) it plans to make new awards under WIA that are a result of a competition that was held during the timeframe covered by the previous state plan extension; or, (3) it plans to extend subgrantees from the previous year.
 If an eligible agency intends to conduct a competition during the timeframe covered by the state plan extension, it must describe how the eligible agency will fund local activities in accordance with the considerations contained in Sec.
 231 (e).
 (See Sec.
 224 (b)).
+The request for proposals must address the new adult education and literacy activities under WIOA.
 Each eligible provider desiring a grant or contract under AEFLA shall submit an application to the eligible agency containing information and assurances as the agency may require, including:

 (1) A description of how funds awarded under AEFLA will be spent; and,